-These courses will be offered primarily for Lifelong Learning students.
-Unlike other introductory courses, these courses are based on the Foreign Service Institute's methods of oral drill.
-Emphasis will be on the student's absorption of the patterns, pronunciation, and expressions heard in real conversations, and the oral performance of those skills.
-FSI texts and tapes will be used.
-These courses will also familiarize students with the culture and customs of Spanish-speaking peoples in Spain, Spanish America and the United States.
+Students will also become familiar with the culture and customs of Spanishspeaking people in Spain, Spanish America and the United States.
+The courses will be offered primarily for Lifelong Learning students.
 Students may not mix SPA 101-102 and SPA 105-106 sequences without permission of the department chair and the instructor.
 Grading: A, B, C, No Credit.